VedShh/BlueStampEngineeringProject/index.md

 ![TTV](TrainTestValidation.png)
 -->

 **Figure 11: This is a screenshot of the differences between the train, test, and validation data sets.
 The validation data set is usually just segmented off the train data test.
-If the validation accuracy is not high (90+) then you can redo the top part until you get that desired accuracy.**
+If the validation accuracy is not high (90+) then you can redo the top part until you get that desired accuracy.
+(See bottom of page for source)**

 <img src="Excerises.png" alt="DaExcersies" width="500" height="300">

-**Figure 10: This is a photo of all 3 exercises I used in my model.**
+**Figure 10: This is a photo of all 3 exercises I used in my model.
+(See at the bottom of the page for the source)**

 The best way to continue was to record new data and redesign the architecture for my model.
 I chose 4 new classes based on exercises: full bow, arm circle, lateral raise, and idle(regular movement) (see Figure 10 above).
 I collected more data roughly 10 minutes total after splitting all the data, and got a fully trained model with 100% training accuracy (see Figure 9) and 97% test accuracy.
-After this, for some reason, when I tried deploying my model onto my embedded device (Arduino Nano 33 BLE Sense) the predictions would be random.
+After this, for some reason, when I tried deploying my model onto my embedded device (Arduino Nano 33 BLE Sense) the predictions were random.
 This took a lot of time to troubleshoot and fix.

 ![TrainingRate](FinalTraining.png)